indigo-dc/oidc-agent/gitbook/user.md

 Usage: oidc-token [OPTION...]
 ACCOUNT_SHORTNAME | -l
 oidc-token -- A client for oidc-agent for getting OIDC access tokens.

+ General:
-  -l, --listaccounts         Lists the currently loaded accounts -t, --time=min_valid_period   period of how long the access token should be at least valid in seconds -?, --help                 Give this help list
+  -l, --listaccounts         Lists the currently loaded accounts -t, --time=SECONDS         Minimum number of seconds the access token should
+                             be valid

+ Advanced:
+  -s, --scope=SCOPE          Space delimited list of scopes to be requested for
+                             the requested access token

+ Help:
+  -?, --help                 Give this help list
       --usage                Give a short usage message -V, --version              Print program version